Learning Confident Classifiers in the Presence of Label Noise: Related Work

-\subsection{Segmentation}

-Several strategies have been developed to solve the issue of annotator-related bias for segmentation in medical imaging.
-We review some prominent work in the field.
+{\bf Multi-Network Learning.} Multi-network~\cite{Decouple, MentorNet} training frequently employs collaborative learning and co-training.
+Therefore, the sample selection procedure is governed by the mentor network in the case of joint learning and the peer network in the case of co-training.
+Co-teaching~\cite{Co-teaching} and Co-teaching+~\cite{coteachingplus} also employ two DNNs, but each DNN selects a certain number of small-loss examples and feeds them to its peer DNN for additional training.
+In comparison, JoCoR~\cite{JoCoR} reduces the diversity of two networks by means of co-regularization, making the predictions of the two networks more similar.

+{\bf Robust Regularization.} In~\cite{Tanno2019} showcased a method for simultaneously learning the individual annotator model and the underlying true label distribution through the use of trace regularization.
+The paper~\cite{Menon2020Can} suggests a composite loss-based gradient clipping for label noise robustness, given that excessive trust is not placed in any single sample.

+{\bf Other Deep Learning/Statistical Methods.} The authors of~\cite{PENCIL} proposed a framework that updates label distributions by repeatedly correcting the noisy labels.
+The paper~\cite{CDR} suggested a robust early-training method to diminish the side effects of noisy labels prior to early stopping.
+DivideMix~\cite{DM} splits the data into labeled (clean samples) and an unlabelled set (noisy samples) and train it in a semi-supervised approach.

+\subsection{Segmentation.}

-Inter-reader variability among annotators gave prominence to Simultaneous Truth and Performance level Estimation (STAPLE) \cite{Warfield} algorithm that uses expectation-maximization method to merge segmentations from various annotators into estimating a single ground truth.
-There are several algorithms that drew their inspiration from STAPLE framework such as \cite{Kats2019soft, Songbai2005, Asman, Jorge, ASMAN2013194}.
-These methods are reflective of generative modelling of annotator's behaviour.
-Here the latent variables are the true labels which are unobserved, and the confidence/expertise of various annotators.
+Training deep neural networks on noisy label annotations can overfit the noise in the dataset~\cite{silva2022noise}.
+Inter-reader variability among annotators gave prominence to the STAPLE; \cite{Warfield}) algorithm that uses Expectation-Maximization to merge segmentation masks from various annotators into estimating a single ground truth.
+Several algorithms drew their inspiration from the STAPLE framework such as~\cite{Kats2019soft, Songbai2005, Asman}.

-Mirikharaji et al. \cite{Mirikharaji} provides a sample re-weighting strategy that considers the expertise level of annotators.
+In~\cite{mirikharaji2019learning}, authors provide a sample re-weighting strategy that considers the expertise level of annotators.
 This strategy gives greater weights in the loss function for the samples annotated by professionals.
-To disengage annotator bias, Tanno et al. \cite{DisentanglingHumanError} uses two coupled CNNs.
-Similar to \cite{Tanno2019}, the CNN for segmentation estimates the label distribution, while the CNN for annotation is representative of the annotator bias using a confusion matrix.
+To disengage annotator bias, the paper~\cite{DisentanglingHumanError} uses two coupled DNNs.
+Similar to~\cite{Tanno2019}, the DNN for segmentation estimates the label distribution, while the DNN for annotation is representative of the annotator bias using a confusion matrix.
+Similar ideas were applied in~\cite{li2021provably}, but with another regularization that led to the recovery of the ground truth confusion matrix and ground truth posterior \( p(y \mid x) \) under the assumption of diagonal dominance for the confusion matrix.

-Annotation distribution learning has been another active area that has inspired pioneer work of probabilistic U-Net (PU-NET) \cite{Kohl2018}.
-This method given an input, examines the problem of learning a distribution over segmentations.
-This proposed architecture is a generative segmentation model which is an integration of U-Net \cite{ronneberger2015unet} and conditional variational autoencoders (VAE), and is effective in developing an extensive number of conceivable hypotheses/segmentation results.